mcnole25/testing.js/README.md

 drawCube(*x*, *y*, *size*, *hue*) - Draws an isometric cube (approximation) to the canvas.

+generatePrimes(*max*) - Generates prime numbers (2, 3, 5, 7, etc.) and returns an array.

 # Variables

 mouseX / mouseY - Self explanatory.
 Returns cursor X/Y position.

 ctx - Variable for 2D canvas context.

+z1, z2, z3, etc. - These are variables used internally by functions.
+Do NOT use them.